42i-ai/my-benefits/README.md

 - _Silver_: Pre-processed data extracted text tokenized and lemmatized.
 - _Gold_: Documents after to extract meaningful information.

+> [!CAUTION]
+> If you run the extraction process again you do need to clean files from raw and silver folder.

 > [!NOTE]
 > To run the code we should put the pdf files on the data folder inside my_benedits app folder.
 > In our case we have the files on a bucket on s3 to got the files.